-Most travellers looking to organise a Vietnam holiday will require a visa to enter the country.
+Most travellers looking to organise a Vietnam vacation will require a visa to enter the country.
 Tourists who are required to organize a Vietnam visa have the option to apply for a standard visa via a local Vietnamese embassy, a visa on arrival (VOA) or an e-visa.
 The preferred type of visa will depend on your travel needs.

 Here are a few useful points to consider in the process of organising the visa to Vietnam: